 Premenstrual Syndrome (PMS)

-Premenstrual Syndrome (PMS) is a condition involving a variety of symptoms (emotional, physical and behavioral) that are directly related to a woman’s menstrual cycle and develop 7–10 days prior to your period.
-It is considered the luteal or progesterone phase of the menstrual cycle during which time there is a shift of hormones from estrogen to progesterone and might be linked to an insufficient production of progesterone.
+Premenstrual Syndrome (PMS) is a condition involving a variety of symptoms (emotional, physical, and behavioral) that are directly related to a woman’s menstrual cycle and develop 7–10 days prior to her period.
+It is considered the luteal or progesterone phase of the menstrual cycle during which time there is a shift of hormones from estrogen to progesterone and might be linked to insufficient production of progesterone.

 Some of the PMS symptoms might result from an interaction between progesterone and brain neurotransmitters called serotonin (which is responsible for our mood stability).